 Inventory is what a restaurant is all about.
 Restaurants move inventory all day, every day.
 They receive goods and store goods, then process them into new food products and serve them out the front door.
-What many restaurant managers do not consider is that your equipment is part of your inventory and must be managed the same as the food, beverage and dry goods.
+What many restaurant managers do not consider is that your equipment is part of your inventory and must be managed the same as the food, beverage, and dry goods.

-Restaurant equipment inventory can be divided into two major categories; small wares and large equipment.
-Small wares can be anything from forks and plates to large pots, blenders and food processors; basically anything that can be considered to be unrepairable or have a short life span.
-Large equipment includes all the coolers, freezers, ovens, ranges, air conditioners and other large items that are repairable and have a long lifespan.
+Restaurant equipment inventory can be divided into two major categories: small wares and large equipment.
+Small wares can be anything from forks and plates to large pots, blenders, and food processors—basically, anything that can be considered to be unrepairable or have a short life span.
+Large equipment includes all the coolers, freezers, ovens, ranges, air conditioners, and other large items that are repairable and have a long lifespan.

 Managing Small Wares Inventory

 Some small wares are bound to break and need to be replaced regularly.
-Glassware, silverware and other little bits of service ware are obvious examples of things prone to breakage.
+Glassware, silverware, and other little bits of service ware are obvious examples of things prone to breakage.
 Some of the items are even collectible to your customers.
-Any thing with a logo or that is unique is subject to being "collected" by patrons.
+Anything with a logo or that is unique is subject to being "collected" by patrons.

 Anything that is regularly replaced is better tracked as a dollar value than a number.
-Keeping track of the day to day variance of the number of forks on the floor is a waste of time for you and your staff.
+Keeping track of the day-to-day variance of the number of forks on the floor is a waste of time for you and your staff.
 You can keep better track of things like silverware by setting a budget and maintaining some replacement inventory off the floor.

-Keeping A Small Wares Inventory
+Keeping a Small Wares Inventory

-The back-of-house inventory will list things like the pots and pans but also tongs, measuring cups, sheet pans, terrine molds and other odds and ends of the culinary art.
+The back-of-house inventory will list things like the pots and pans but also tongs, measuring cups, sheet pans, terrine molds, and other odds and ends of the culinary art.
 These lists should be checked on a weekly or monthly basis to make sure that you have all that you need.
 The cost should be lumped together as small wares purchases and come from the previously set budget.

 Managing Large Restaurant Equipment

-Old Or New, Your Equipment Must Be Managed
+Old or New, Your Equipment Must Be Managed

-The Cost Of Large Equipment
+The Cost of Large Equipment

 - Daily maintenance—create a schedule of daily maintenance tasks that will help ensure the proper functioning of your equipment.
-This can include cleaning and properly covering prep coolers, logging reach-in temperatures, emptying grease catchers and clearing drains.
+This can include cleaning and properly covering prep coolers, logging reach-in temperatures, emptying grease catchers, and clearing drains.